LLM Unlearning with LLM Beliefs: Reproducibility Statement

 \section{Reproducibility Statement}

 We ensure reproducibility by clearly documenting experimental setups, methods, benchmarks, model architectures, and hyperparameters for proposed methods.
-Complete theoretical proofs are provided in the appendix.
-Source code will be released after published.
+Complete theoretical proofs are provided in the appendix, with code merged to \href{https://github.com/locuslab/open-unlearning}{OpenUnlearning}.